Account

 Prenuptial Agreements, also called premarital agreements, are deeply personal documents, and they are legally binding.
 It is important to understand what is agreed to in a prenup.
 Make sure your Prenuptial Agreement specifically explains what you and your future spouse have agreed on.

 Since a prenup is a legally binding contract, review it carefully before signing to make sure it is consistent with your understanding of the agreement.
-It is also important to have the agreement reviewed by your own lawyer to ensure it serves your best interests and does not have clauses that violate state laws.
+It is also important to have the agreement reviewed by a Legal Pro to ensure it serves your best interests and does not have clauses that violate state laws.
 This also gives you an opportunity to ask about any words, phrases, or sections that you do not understand.

 When is it too late to sign a prenup?